 - Family – If a child is raised in an emotionally distant or dysfunctional family, they may have behavior issues.

-- Development of brain – Studies have discovered that children who suffer from ADHD have areas in the brain that are less active than others.
+- Development of brain – Studies has discovered that children who suffer from ADHD have areas in the brain that are less active than others.

 Can A Behavior Disorder Be Treated?